Washington Blade: 1983 to 2000

-2001 to 2010
+2001 to 2024

 On May 25, 2001, the print edition announced the sale of the Washington Blade to Window Media, LLC, a group of gay publications.
 With the new ownership came several changes to standardize the paper with other Window Media publications, such as the return of editorials to the publication after being missing for several decades.
 Shortly after the sale of the paper, staff at the Blade sought a vote to unionize with the help of the Washington-Baltimore Newspaper Guild.
 The Guild and the staff of the Blade brought a complaint to the National Labor Relations Board and deliberated for a few weeks over this issue resulting in a ten to eight vote against unionization on July 20, 2001.

 Beginning in 2005, the Washington Blade also ran a free news clipping service called the BladeWire.
-This service collected news stories of interest to the LGBT community from a variety of local, state, regional, national, and selected international media sources.
+This service collected news stories of interest to the LGBTQ community from a variety of local, state, regional, national, and selected international media sources.
 The service was generated by the Blades editors and was published on the internet.
 A feature of the BladeWire also allowed it to be syndicated onto other websites using JavaScript.

 During the 2008 U.S. presidential election, Senator John McCain's decision to participate in a written interview with the Blade marked the first time a Republican presidential nominee agreed to be interviewed by a gay publication.

 On November 16, 2009, the paper was abruptly shut down because of the financial status of its parent company, Window Media, and its majority shareholder, Avalon Equity Partners.
 Employees at the Blade were aware of Window Media's financial troubles, but the timing and total closure of the publication came as a shock to the entire staff.
 Kevin Naff, editor of the Blade, said employees "found out when two of the corporate officers were waiting for us when we got to work this morning".
 Since the Blade had been a profitable newspaper, and because the debt-ridden Window Media was no longer draining the publication's finances, the same day the Blade shut down, Naff told the Washington City Paper he and the remaining staffers "We're all together.
 Our first meeting for our new venture is tomorrow morning."
 Delegate Eleanor Holmes Norton said the Blade had been a "weekly must-read", and pledged support for a new publication to serve Washington's LGBT community.